Hugii-20/Hugii-20/README.md

 I'm:

-- 🔭 I’m currently working on anything.
+- 🔭 I’m currently working on a low-cost CCleaner or ASC (Advanced SystemCare).
-- 🌱 I’m currently learning some script languages.
+- 🌱 I’m currently learning batch.
-- 👯 I’m looking to collaborate on anyone.
 - 🤔 I’m looking for help with anyone
 - 💬 Ask me about whathever you want.